MLB Odds

 Minus odds show how much you have to wager to win $100, so -300 odds mean you need to wager $300 to win $100.
 When you see even odds on a game, you will receive the same amount you wager on the bet.
 So $50 will get you $50 on a winning wager.

-Runlines and the over/under are two of the MLB odds that will usually be pretty reasonable.
+Runlines and the over/under are two of the baseball betting odds that will usually be pretty reasonable.
 Moneyline MLB odds have the chance for the most significant differences in payouts.
 Those odds are determined by both the teams' records and their skills.

 Baseball Betting Example

 Say you want to bet on the Chicago Cubs vs St. Louis Cardinals game.
-Some odds you might see will look like this:
+The best mlb bets you can see today will look like this:

 Team | Runline | Moneyline | O/U |